On algebraic closure in pseudofinite fields: Model Theoretic Consequences

-We remark that while $\dcl=\acl$ is a restricted form of Skolemization, the theories of pseudo-finite fields are not Skolemized.
-For instance, let $F_0$ be pseudo-finite $\ch(F_0)=0$, and let $K=F_0((t^{\qq}))$ be the field of Puiseux series over $F_0$.
-Then $K$ has Galois group $\hat{\Zz}$, and embeds into a pseudo-finite field $F$ such that $Aut(F^a /F) \to Aut(K^a / k)$ is an isomorphism; hence $K$ is relatively algebraically closed in $F$.
-But being Henselian and non-separably closed it cannot be PAC, by Corollary 11.5.6 of \cite{jardenfried}.
+\begin{Remark} \rm While $\dcl=\acl$ is a restricted form of Skolemization, the theories of pseudo-finite fields are not Skolemized.
+For instance, let $F_0$ be pseudo-finite, $\ch(F_0)=0$, and let $K=F_0((t^{\qq}))$ be the field of Puiseux series over $F_0$.
+Then $K$ has Galois group $\hat{\Zz}$, and embeds into a pseudo-finite field $F$ such that $\Aut(F^a /F) \to \Aut(K^a / K)$ is an isomorphism; hence $K$ is relatively algebraically closed in $F$.
+But being Henselian and not separably closed it cannot be PAC, by Corollary 11.5.6 of \cite{jardenfried}. \end{Remark}